Career! This word makes me freak out every time it crosses my path.

 Little did we know about the obstacles which we will have to face in doing this ‘Karm’ of building a career for ourselves.

-From the Cut Throat competitors in the college, commonly termed as CTs’ to the teachers who burden us with neck deep cases, we have faced it all.
+From the Cut Throat competitors in the college, commonly termed as CTs’ to the teachers who burden us with neck-deep cases, we have faced it all.
 Still, somewhere, the fear of occupying the last seat lurches.
 One simply cannot severe out the antagonism.

-Confirming to the expectations of the people seems the most uphill task.
+Conforming to the expectations of the people seems the most uphill task.
 After making it to a college, I am sure, most of you can certainly empathize with me.

-The proud moment of going to top notch college didn’t last for long as you had to constantly be a part of the ‘Rat Race’ and meet the expectations of your family, friends and even classmates in college who are certainly as good as you for they have come through the same exam, or who might be awing your rank and appreciating your answers in the class.
+The proud moment of going to top-notch college didn’t last for long as you had to constantly be a part of the ‘Rat Race’ and meet the expectations of your family, friends and even classmates in college who are certainly as good as you for they have come through the same exam, or who might be awing your rank and appreciating your answers in the class.

 I wish the struggle ended there but certainly, it doesn’t and thus you end up staying nervous all time, finding better ways to take your mind off the unnecessary pressure and competition.
 Suppose, you do not end up being the topper!
 Then?
 Then the saga continues.